Ohio Manufacturing Extension Partnership (MEP)

 Profitable Manufacturing Growth

 Improving methods by creating a smarter working environment helps minimize waste throughout various areas of a company.
 The MEP program has a reputation for providing quality services to enhance company efficiency.
 Continuous Improvement helps to restructure workflow which saves time and money, allowing manufacturers to reduce their wasted time and effort.
-Ohio MEP can provide their services as an approach to implement concepts of LEAN manufacturing across all levels of a company.
+Ohio MEP can provide LEAN training in Toledo, Ohio and the Northwest region, offering their services as an approach to implement concepts of LEAN manufacturing across all levels of a company.

 Supply Chain Development